Developer Overview

 --data-raw '{

-"registrationId": "[registrationId]", "instance": 0,
+"registrationId": "[registrationId]",

 "isTracking": true,

-"forOffline": true, "includeRegistration": true
+"forOffline": true,

 }'

-The path to the course on the device should be updated when retrieving it from Engine as shown in the sample code.
-Engine provides a placeholder value ({rscpRelativePathToCourseFromPlayer}
+The path to the course on the device should be updated in the legacyData text when retrieving it from Engine.
+Engine provides a placeholder value ({rscpRelativePathToCourseFromPlayer}) in the text for easy string replacement.

 This allows you to store the content in different places on the device depending upon the app framework and other requirements.